waltz-controls/magix/README.md

 Message is specified in Waltz-Controls RFC1 [[1](https://github.com/waltz-controls/rfc/tree/master/1)].
 Every connector (blue arrows in the picture above) SHOULD define its payload in a corresponging RFC.

-Here we define all reposiories that are related to the Piazza project.
+Here we define all repositories that are related to the Piazza project.

 ## Magix